 4. Consider Other Airlines

-I have written in depth about Norwegian Airlines excellent Premium Economy which is comparative to Domestic First within the US and offers excellent prices for routes to and from North America.
-They currently offer the cheapest transatlantic flights to America in a premium seat, although their premium seat is not nearly as good as Business Class lie flat seats you will find on airlines like British Airways, Virgin Atlantic, Delta, American and United airlines.
+I have written in-depth about Norwegian Airlines excellent Premium Economy which is comparative to Domestic First within the US and offers excellent prices for routes to and from North America.
+They currently offer the cheapest transatlantic flights to America in a premium seat, although their premium seat is not nearly as good as Business Class lie-flat seats, you will find on airlines like British Airways, Virgin Atlantic, Delta, American and United airlines.

 5. Use Frequent Flyer Miles

 Another way to snag First and Business Class airfares is using frequent flyer miles or points collected via credit cards.
-Credit cards also sometimes offer upgrade vouchers as a bonus for hitting certain spends on your card.
+Credit cards also sometimes offer upgrade vouchers as a bonus for hitting certain spending on your card.
 Alternatively, you can convert points like American Express Membership Rewards into air miles.
 This means I earn flights from my credit card spend.

-Remember that availability of these mileage seats can be low and redeeming miles for airline tickets often means that you still have to pay a surcharge for taxes and “fees” so these flights are not free.
+Remember that availability of these mileage seats can be low, and redeeming miles for airline tickets often means that you still have to pay a surcharge for taxes and “fees” so these flights are not free.